 where can i trek gorillas in africa

 Does one really know what it means to wake up every morning early to go for animation in search of astonishing great apes in the forest, which is the most bewildering tourist venture?
 African gorilla trekking is ranked as the number one activity for providing spectacular encounters with primates in their natural habitats.
-There are only 3 African countries offering these unique experiences, namely Uganda, Rwanda, and the Democratic Republic of the Congo, though one should not forget that there are two types of gorillas worldwide, giving the best encounters all year round.
+There are only three African countries offering these unique experiences, namely Uganda, Rwanda, and the Democratic Republic of the Congo, though one should not forget that there are two types of gorillas worldwide, giving the best encounters all year round.

-Only one continent in the world offers mountain gorilla adventure, that is to say, three African countries "favor" mountain gorilla development because of the climate, hills, and vegetation.
+Only one continent in the world offers mountain gorilla adventure; that is to say, three African countries "favor" mountain gorilla development because of the climate, hills, and vegetation.
 These countries include Uganda, Rwanda, and the Democratic Republic of the Congo, which accommodate the great apes.
 In case you are planning your adventure in one of these countries, you need to compare the chances of seeing mountain gorillas in one of the countries with those in others to get the greatest satisfaction.
 Devine African Safaris helps you plan mountain gorilla trekking safaris in these three countries.
 We also help secure all gorilla permits as soon as you book your tour with us in any of these three countries.

 Where can I see mountain gorillas in Uganda?

 Uganda has two endowed national parks: Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.
-With half of the total world population, Uganda is situated in the great rift valley of East Africa where the Equator passes.
+With half of the total world population, Uganda is situated in the great rift valley of East Africa, where the Equator passes.
 These national parks have approximately 450 mountain gorillas; Bwindi Forest's impenetrable barrier boosts 36 mountain gorilla families, out of which 19 are habituated; and Mgahinga National Park shares borders with Volcanoes National Park and Virunga National Park.

 Where can I see mountain gorillas in Rwanda?

-Rwanda is blessed with a thousand hills, and Volcanoes National Park is located in the northern part of Rwanda with tropical rain forest covering 160 km2 and five of eight volcanoes experiencing high visitor growth rates because of its popularity as a gorilla hub.
-Volcanoes National Park has over twenty mountain gorilla families, out of which ten are reserved for research and trekking.
+Rwanda is blessed with a thousand hills, and Volcanoes National Park is located in the northern part of Rwanda, with tropical rain forest covering 160 km2 and five of eight volcanoes experiencing high visitor growth rates because of its popularity as a gorilla hub.
+Volcanoes National Park has over twenty mountain gorilla families, of which ten are reserved for research and trekking.
 It can be reached by road within 2–3 hours from Kigali International Airport.